awentland90/Misc_PythonTools/README.md

 # Python_Tools
-Collection of Python tools I have developed for personal use Email awentland90@gmail.com for comments and bugs
+Collection of Python tools I have developed for personal use.

-Program Name: Description
+Tools

 process_monitor.py: Emails user details of ongoing Linux process